MBA Students in the Puyuan wine cellar

 Awards, scholastic honors, scholarships, and other recognition should be provided with your resume, a required item in the application.
 Please do not send copies.

 Upon confirmation of your acceptance and after receipt of the certification of finances form and supporting information, we will mail you a certificate of eligibility (I-20) for a nonimmigrant student.
 To obtain the F-1 visa you must take the certificate to the U.S. Consulate in your country.

-If you are currently attending another U.S. institution and not leaving the U.S. before coming to Pacific, please check with Pacific's Office of International Programs and Services office for renewal requirements.
+If you are currently attending another U.S. institution and not leaving the U.S. before coming to Pacific, please check with Pacific's International Programs and Services office for renewal requirements.